DHTMLX/docs-suite/docs/grid/api/selection/selection_beforeselect_event.md

 - col       object      the config of a column

 @returns:
-param   boolean     false - to prevent selecting of a cell, otherwise - true
+param   boolean | void     false - to prevent selecting of a cell, otherwise - true